Bdnrb95/Airbnb-Investment-Analysis-Tableau/README.md

 This is important because:

-- The number of bedrooms affects the property purchase price
+- The number of bedrooms affects the property purchase price.
-- Larger properties often generate higher nightly rental prices
+- Larger properties often generate higher nightly rental prices.

 The visualization helps investors understand which property sizes are most common and potentially profitable.